Brendan Rodgers Preview, Player Props: Rockies vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.09 team ERA ranks 14th across all MLB pitching staffs.
+- The Cubs have a 4.09 team ERA that ranks 14th across all league pitching staffs.

-- Cubs pitchers combine to allow the fifth-fewest home runs in baseball (156 total, 1.1 per game).
+- Cubs pitchers combine to allow 156 home runs (1.1 per game), the fourth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.